brainandforce/Electrum.jl/CONTRIBUTING.md

 All merging should be done through a rebase operation.
 This is simpler than using a standard merge, as it maintains a linear commit history.
-However, you will have to ensure that you have fetched or pulled from the origin repo to avoid serious merge conflicts.
+However, you will have to ensure that you have fetched or pulled from the origin repo and rebased on the parent branch to avoid serious merge conflicts.

 ## Testing and continuous integrations